 All of these establishments serve more than just coffee and tea.
 They also serve freshly squeezed citrus juices (spremuta ), cocktails, light lunches, etc. In the evenings, they offer the traditional Italian Aperitivo with a cocktail, which are free tasty snacks that you can much on while enjoying your drink.
 Be aware that if you sit at one of those fancy tables on the piazza you will pay much more for whatever you consume vs. standing at the counter inside at the bar.
 These establishments charge for table service, but you will be waited on by an elegant server in a nice suit and feel like a movie star.
 While the difference is considerable, think of it as renting prime real estate.
 No one will rush you as you enjoy your pricey cappuccino.
 You can show off your new leather boots and Italian sunglasses as you write out your postcards or simply sit back and relax.

-Actually, I once suffered from a major bout of writer's block a couple of years ago and Caffe Rivoire cured me.
-I sat at one of the outdoor tables with my laptop and overpriced prosecco admiring all the statues and beauty around me.
-Before I knew it my fingers were dancing across the keyboard!
 My advice: if you come to Florence, be sure to visit one of these historical coffee houses.
 Go ahead and splurge on some decadent pastries and fine coffee or enjoy a refreshing drink in the sunshine.
-Trust me, it will be totally worth it and you will thank me later.
+Thanks for reading!

 C. De Melo